-You can also ask your visitors a simple question to understand more about them and use that intel as conversion research.
+You can also ask your visitors a simple question to understand more about them and use that information as conversion research.

-Last but not least, you can use a chat tool like Olark to help visitors get quick and easy answers and at the same time, learn what questions they ask about most so you can try answering them in your copy.
+Last but not least, you can use a chat tool.
+In this example, Olark helps visitors get quick and easy answers and, at the same time, learn what questions they ask most so you can address them in your copy.

 VWO installed Olark on one of their client sites, Ez Texting, and saw a 31% increase in conversions.

-Hello bar is another one of those nifty online marketing tools.
+Hello bars are another nifty online marketing tool.

 And while it may not technically count as a popup (there’s no real “pop up” action that it does), it is something that overlays your website while not being a part of it.

-DIYthemes used Hello Bar for tangible bribes, sending traffic to a landing page, and traditional opt-ins, and got 1,180 extra subscribers in their 30-day experimentation period.
+DIYthemes used Hello Bar to give away free incentives, send traffic to a landing page, and generate traditional opt-ins.
+In their 30-day experimentation period, DIYthemes got 1,180 extra subscribers.

-Now that that quick review’s over, let’s get to the good stuff.
+Now that the review is over, let’s get to the good stuff.
 The stuff you’re here for.

 The hacks that can make your exit popups super effective and help you create a great experience for your visitors.

-If someone’s heavily reading an in-depth instructional blog post on your site and they’re about to close the window, don’t miss the opportunity.
+If someone gets deep into an in-depth instructional blog post on your site and then closes the window, you’ve missed out on a conversion opportunity.

-If they love what they’ve been reading, they’ll be super willing (now more than ever) to exchange their email address for a content-specific download that helps them take what they’ve learned from your blog post even further.
+If your visitors love what they’ve been reading, they’ll be willing (now more than ever) to exchange their email address for a content-specific download.
+This is even more effective if you position the offer as something that will help them take what they’ve learned from your blog post even further.

-Known as a content upgrade, a lot of content marketers are already updating their most popular blog posts with CTAs to prompt their downloads, but adding an exit intent popup on these blog posts can help you capture the emails of those who have gone blind to traditional on-page CTAs.
+Known as a content upgrade, a lot of content marketers are already updating their most popular blog posts with CTAs to prompt downloads.
+Adding an exit intent popup on these blog posts can help you capture the emails of those who have gone blind to traditional on-page CTAs.

-These types of yellow, highlighted callouts that work as in-post CTAs for your content upgrade can work wonders.
+These highlighted callouts that serve as in-post CTAs for your content upgrade can work wonders.

-But even if you don’t have a content upgrade to tempt people with, you can still create a page-specific popup that has bullet points relevant to what the visitor was just reading and prompts them to sign up for more relevant advice via your newsletter.
+But what if you don’t have a content upgrade to tempt people with?
+You can still create a page-specific popup with relevant bullet points and prompt them to sign up for more relevant advice via your newsletter.

-If they loved what you had to say, they’ll opt in.
+If they love what you had to say, they’ll opt in.